 The courses for which a student is registered after the Add/Drop deadline constitute that student's official registration and semester load.
 Students can add or drop courses up until midnight on the day of the Add/Drop deadline specified in the Academic Schedule.
+Students who do not officially cancel or drop a course will be considered as registered in that course and will be charged full fees for that course whether they subsequently attend classes or not.
 Students who drop a course will receive a tuition refund minus applicable fees.
 There is no notation on the transcript for a dropped course.